DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/use-report-elements/use-basic-report-controls/label.md

 ### Convert Labels to Table

-You can convert multiple labels to a [table](../use-tables.md) to save time on control alignment and to reduce a chance of misaligned controls.
+You can convert multiple labels to a [table](../use-tables.md) to simplify control alignment.

 Hold CTRL or SHIFT and click labels to select them.
 Right-click any of the selected labels and select **Convert To Table** from the context menu.
 A table with one row is added to the report instead of the selected labels.